eliranwong/ubuntu_on_surface_go/README.md

 Note: moving window programmatically in Qt applications do not work on wayland, read https://forum.qt.io/topic/142043/pyside6-qmainwindow-move-not-working-on-ubuntu-22-04  Switch to Xorg session to work around the issue.

+Do not use the touchegg package provided by Ubuntu.
+It does not work with X11 gestures.

 Instaall X11 gestures:

 > sudo add-apt-repository ppa:touchegg/stable